dharitri-dessai/demo-webapp/README.md

 # demo-webapp
 # 1. Modules with Register, Login And Logout (Authentication / Authorisation)
 # 2. Product Listing, Add /Update/Delete Product (CRUD)
-# 3. Sendmail after sucessfull user regustration (Event Dispatcher and Listener / Sendgrid )
+# 3. Sendmail after successful user registration (Event Dispatcher and Listener / Sendgrid )

 # Installation:
 # composer install

-# .env variable are pushed in env.dev (change it according the your logins and passwords)
+# .env variable are pushed in env.dev (change it according to your logins and passwords)

 # Start the server
 # symfony server:start